Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 For your real world application, it's a bit of work to determine your the correct think times.
 For most testing, rough estimates are good enough.
 There are only a few cases where think times play a larger role.
 For the load test you can [set the think time in your test properties](../../manual/480-test-suite-configuration/#think-times).
 Make sure the think times are random enough and not fixed up too much.

 #### What if the response time gets longer than you expect?
 The user numbers you define are just an upper limit to prevent system overload, so we recommend to use a safety factor.
-If you multiply the numbers by two, you should be on the safe side.
+If you multiply the numbers by two, you're probably on the safe side.
 XLT will probably not use as many concurrent users as the number actually needed is driven by the arrival rate and server feedback.
+Anyway we recommend to always check your test runs to see if the desired arrival rate was achieved or if the user numbers need to be adjusted.

 #### What if the exact number of page views is unknown?
 Depending on the design of your test suite, you might have a fixed flow and hence fixed interaction count or you have a random flow.
 We recommend to determine the average scenario runtime by executing a dry run before your actual load test.
 A dry run is a very low load test execution meant to verify scripts and setup.
 Use the length of each transaction/scenario to verify the set user number.